WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/i.md

 ## invalid
 ## invoke

+OK to use in developer documentation and for a technical audience.
+Avoid using in user documentation and for a general audience.

 ## I/O

-Acronym for *Input/Output*.
+Initialism for *Input/Output*.
 Use uppercase and note the punctuation.

 OK to use in developer documentation and for a technical audience.
 Always spell out on the first mention.
 It's OK to abbreviate as *I/O* for subsequent instances.